KrishaPatel17/Remeid/README.md

 Version 3: Fixed the navigation button issue where it would not allow you to see the full button.

 Credits:
-- Alarm Extention (https://puravidaapps.com/alarm.php) created by Taifun.
+- Alarm Extention (https://puravidaapps.com/alarm.php) created by @Taifun (on MIT app inventor).
 It is avalible here (https://puravidaapps.com/).